pingcap/docs-cn/v3.0/how-to/get-started/data-migration.md

 }
 ```

 Starting the task will kick off the actions defined in the task configuration file.
-That includes executing instances of mydumper and loader, and connecting the workers to the upstream MySQL servers as replication slaves after the initial data dump has been loaded.
+That includes executing instances of Mydumper and loader, and connecting the workers to the upstream MySQL servers as replication slaves after the initial data dump has been loaded.

 We can see that all rows have been migrated to the TiDB server: